Sarah0Haras/Bellabeat-Case-Study/README.md

 FROM `portfolio-363100.Bellabeat_Case_Study.dailyActivity`
 GROUP BY Id
 ```
-Create a temporary table to count the percentage of each Activity Level.
+Create a temporary table to count the percentage of each Active Level.